Preparing for Single Touch Payroll Phase 2: Reporting termination reasons

-For KeyPay Singapore and New Zealand, alongside the above termination reasons, users have the choice to select ‘Other’ to cover any other reason that may not fit within those options.
+For KeyPay Singapore, Malaysia and New Zealand, alongside the above termination reasons, users have the choice to select ‘Other’ to cover any other reason that may not fit within those options.
 This will not be available for KeyPay Australia to keep in line with ATO requirements.

 Where can users view or manage termination reasons for each employee?